 - Sign in to your company account so you can back up and sync your data.

-- For Sage 50 Premium or Quantum, make sure you’re in the single-user mode under administrator.
+- For Sage 50 Premium or Quantum, make sure you’re in single-user mode under the administrator.

 - Navigate to the File menu and then go to Backup.